 Nano editor is not installed by default, so you must use vi for this.
 So first you must configure your main interface, insert the necessary line, save the file, and do this for the other one as well.
 This is a requirement from cPanel as it has its own network manager.
 Okay, let’s save it.
 Now let’s turn off this virtual machine, let’s reboot the whole server.

-So, for this, you’ll have to go in this folder, create the file and put up the following code.
-The reason for this is that the packages will reach this virtual machine after you put those firewall rules with the necessary ports, but by default I saw that centOS7 is blocking the port packages from coming out to the internet, so these scripts ensures that after the system is booted that the rule that blocks the packages, will be dropped.
+So, for this, you’ll have to go into this folder, create the file and put up the following code.
+The reason for this is that the packages will reach this virtual machine after you put those firewall rules with the necessary ports, but by default, I saw that centOS7 is blocking the port packages from coming out to the internet, so these scripts ensure that after the system is booted that the rule that blocks the packages, will be dropped.

 This is done by the IP tables rule.
 By making this script we will make sure that after reboot the command will be run again; let’s save this let’s see if it’s written correctly…